maxwelljmckee/no-dux/README.md

 <br />

 # Data Setters
-# setItem
+## setItem
 ### `nodux.setItem(path: string | string[], item: string | object)`
 <br />

-Suppose our user has a pet that we would like to remember.
+Suppose our user has a pet whose information we would like to remember.
 We would get that information from the user and set it in our store like this:
 ```js
 import { nodux } from '@no-dux/core';